ktechhub/python-practice-problems/README.md

 # python-practice-problems
 Python Practice Problems

+### Do not Google for answers.
+Research around topic areas on how to perform a specific method

 ## DAY 1 - Aug 30 2021
 Given a list, write a Python program to swap first and last element of the list.